about the memorial

 Learn the "Engineering Behind the Memorial," with Jim Martin, Chief Engineer.

-The Anthem Veterans Memorial copyright is shared by the Anthem Community Council and artist Renee Palmer-Jones.
+The Anthem Veterans Memorial copyright is shared by the Anthem Community Council and artist Renee Palmer-Stevens.
 Duplication of this monument is forbidden.

 honors and awards